dorrabbkhan/git-info/README.md

-If you haven't already, install the requests module using:
+If you haven't already, install the requests and the flask modules using:

 ```
-pip install requests
+pip install requests flask
 ```

 or